PinkyDinkyIsHere/PGR-News/README.md

-Follow Pinky's twitter if you want to get push notification about any of the above, I post about them as soon as I finish translating them, https://twitter.com/PinkyDinkyHere
+Follow Pinky's twitter if you want to get push notification about any of the above, he post about them as soon as we finish translating them, https://twitter.com/PinkyDinkyHere